 No need to pay any gas.

-Your ens name will just start working... instantly.
+Your ENS name will just start working... instantly.

 Instructions